ApolloAuto/apollo/docs/quickstart/apollo_2_5_map_collection_guide.md

 5、Data Upload

-The collected map data is placed in the /apollo/data/bag directory by default, package them as tar.gz compressed file and upload them to the [Apollo Data Official Website](http://data.apollo.auto/hd_map_intro).
+The collected map data is placed in the /apollo/data/bag/(start time of collection, e.g.,2018-04-14-21-20-24) directory by default, package them as tar.gz compressed file and upload them to the [Apollo Data Official Website](http://data.apollo.auto/hd_map_intro).